-In addition, Sheriffs made, varied or continued 3,819 interim orders in 2017/18.
 Interim orders in the form of Interim Compulsory Supervision Orders can be used to protect the child or young person whilst grounds for referral are in the process of being determined at proof.

 At the conclusion of a proof at which the Sheriff has found the statement of grounds for referral to be established, the Sheriff can also make an Interim Compulsory Supervision Order, or, if the child or young person is already the subject of a Compulsory Supervision Order, can make an Interim Variation of the Compulsory Supervision Order to change the measures attached to the current order.
 These interim orders last for a maximum of 22 days.
-These orders related to 1,282 children and young people.